Riverboat Gambler

-Riverboat Gambler is a gambling themed pinball machine produced by Williams.
+Riverboat Gambler is a gambling-themed pinball machine produced by Williams.
 Pinball machine designer Mark Ritchie reportedly sings the song that plays during the game, whose gravel-voiced, New Orleans-style male voice sounds similar to Louis Armstrong.

 Description

 In the center of the head of the machine, a vertical roulette wheel operates more like the Wheel of Fortune than an actual roulette wheel and does not have a ball.
-7 of 16 sections are black, 7 are red, which alternate, with two green spaces that have stars on opposite sides.
-Located directly above the roulette wheel, a four digit display keeps track of virtual chips.
+7 of the 16 sections are black, and 7 are red, which alternate, with two green spaces that have stars on opposite sides.
+Located directly above the roulette wheel, a four-digit display keeps track of virtual chips.
 The player uses chips earned on the playfield to bet on the roulette wheel.

 There is an easter egg in the game.
-With game on, and ball at plunger, press and hold the Red and Black buttons, then press PASS 3 times, Black 3 times, Red 3 times, and Green 3 times.
+With the game on and a ball at the plunger, press and hold the Red and Black buttons, then press PASS 3 times, Black 3 times, Red 3 times, and Green 3 times.
 The display will shimmer, then press Black and Red together.
 The display will display "HELLO WORLD".

+Gameplay

+The player spells C-A-S-I-N-O by performing a variety of tasks.

+Reception

+In an article for The Flipside the editor found the game to be attractive and made creative use of its displays.
+The strategy elements of the game were appreciated although realized others would dislike them, and that the game is unsuitable for use in tournaments.